 Managing the direct debit was also difficult, as the customer would need to liaise with the merchant to make modifications.

-With PayTo, set-up and control moves directly into the customer’s banking app or dashboard.
+With PayTo, set-up and control move directly into the customer’s banking app or dashboard.
 To authorise, the end customer only needs to validate the mandate with PayID, which authenticates the account details instantly.
 To make accessing and managing the parameters easier, the mandate sits in a common depositary.
 PayTo also works natively via API, which means it's great for tech-driven businesses here in Australia that need to use recurring billing.

 We recently wrote about PayTo and how you can prepare for it.
-Feel free to check it out to learn more about this welcomed new development.
+Feel free to check it out to learn more about this welcome new development.
 We’re such fans of PayTo here at Zai, that we’re one of the launch users in Australia.

 How Zai enables you to implement recurring billing within your scheduling